 An LMS, or learning management system, enables the electronic delivery of educational courses and training.
 It is a collaborative platform used by professionals from every industry to create, manage, and deliver learning and development materials.
+An LMS creates online learning opportunities that engage employees in the training process.

 As the eLearning market expands, LMS systems will become an increasingly important part of how organizations implement training and professional development across all verticals.